Poole Museum will officially unveil the Swash Channel Wreck Rudder on 22 March 2017.

 The rudder’s intricate carving of a man’s head, a long standing tradition among Dutch ships, is a shining and rare example of baroque craftsmanship, and after its three year drying process the rudder has now been returned to Poole to be on display in Poole Museum.

-Cllr Mohan Iyengar, Cabinet Member for Culture in the Borough of Poole said “I hope people will agree that we’ve had some truly great exhibits in Poole Museum over the past year.
+Cllr Mohan Iyengar, Cabinet Portfolio Holder for Culture, Borough of Poole, said: “I hope people will agree that we’ve had some truly great exhibits in Poole Museum over the past year.
 The rudder of the Swash Channel Wreck is another example – a beautiful piece and a part of Poole’s marine heritage which will be open for viewing.
 We thank Bournemouth University, the York Archaeological Trust, Historic England, and the Heritage Lottery Fund for its preservation and I encourage everyone to call into the museum to see it displayed. ”

-Ian Panter from York Archaeological Trust: "Its been a real privilege and very exciting to be conserving the rudder, artefacts and structures from the Swash Channel Wreck.
+Ian Panter, of York Archaeological Trust, said: "Its been a real privilege and very exciting to be conserving the rudder, artefacts and structures from the Swash Channel Wreck.
 York Archaeological Trust is very happy to be involved with this important maritime archaeological project and fruitful collaboration with Bournemouth University."

-Marine archaeologist Dave Parham led the university team who worked on the Swash Channel site.
-“Bournemouth University was involved in this project in its very earliest days and has brought it through the investigation of the site – its significance and risks - the rescue excavation and research, and now the display.
+Marine archaeologist Dave Parham, of Bournemouth University, said: “Bournemouth University was involved in this project in its very earliest days and has brought it through the investigation of the site – its significance and risks - the rescue excavation and research, and now the display.
 The showcasing of this rudder is a chance to give this project to the public so that they can engage with it too.”

 The beautifully carved rudder will be on display at Poole Museum from 23 March.
 Entrance to the museum is free.